HalahRaadSalih/JS-Design-Patterns/readme.md

 ## Javascript Design Patters review

- This repo is about javascript design patterns, their implementations and applications.
+ This repository outlines javascript design patterns, implementations and applications for everyday coding.

- - The inforamtion used here is based on the following book: [Javascript Design Patterns by Addy Osmani] (http://addyosmani.com/resources/essentialjsdesignpatterns/book/).
+ - The foundation of the inforamtion noted here is based on [Javascript Design Patterns by Addy Osmani] (http://addyosmani.com/resources/essentialjsdesignpatterns/book/).
- - Anything here is my understanding of the design patterns.

 ### Types Of Design Patterns

  There are three types of design patterns.

- - **Creational design patterns** : These are concerned with creating objects.
-Some examples of creational design patterns:
+ - **Creational Design Patterns**: refer to creating objects.

+Examples:

  	- Consructor.
  	- Factory.